Health Insurance in New Zealand for Expats

 Pros and Cons of Using the Local Health Insurance System

 There is another significant perk to carrying private medical insurance in New Zealand.
 Many areas of New Zealand are sparsely populated.
 The majority of health providers are based in urban areas.
 As a result, wait times in rural areas are even longer than they are in cities.
-Having private insurance opens up your options to all possible practitioners, ensuring you are seen in a timely manner.
+Having private insurance opens up your options to all available practitioners, ensuring you are seen in a timely manner.

 - The flexibility to tailor a plan to suit your individual needs